The Presidential Scholarships

 The commitment of an annual gift of $8,500 in each of the next four years will fund one full four-year Presidential Scholarship.
 Pledges may be paid in annual installments.
 These Presidential Scholarships may be named in honor of the donor or as a memorial tribute.

-The Deans Scholarship is a merit scholarship patterned after the Presidential Scholarships, but without the Indiana residency or valedictorian/salutatorian requirement.
+The Deans Scholarship is a merit scholarship patterned after the Presidential Scholarships, but without the valedictorian/salutatorian requirement.
 Since the Deans Scholarship program inception, five Deans Scholarships were awarded annually to exceptional students who graduated at the top or near the top of their high school classes.
 Beginning with the 2007/08 academic year the number of Deans Scholarships was increased to 10 each year.
 An annual charitable gift of $2,000 helps underwrite each Deans Scholarship, which guarantees a full tuition award and can be named by the donor.
 An endowed Deans Scholarship can be established and named by the donor with a gift of $100,000.

 Baccalaureate/Doctor of Medicine (B/MD) Scholarship